leah-song/cf_ai_focusbuddy/README.md

 # Focus Buddy Chat Application

-An informative, friendly, and encouraging study guide chat application template powered by Cloudflare Workers AI.
+A simple, responsive study guide chat application template powered by Cloudflare Workers AI.
 This app is designed to help students ask questions, save chats for every new topic, and receive encouragement while studying.

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/cloudflare/templates/tree/main/llm-chat-app-template)

 <!-- dash-content-start -->

-## Demo

-This template demonstrates how to build an AI-powered chat interface using Cloudflare Workers AI with streaming responses.
-It features:

-- Real-time streaming of AI responses using Server-Sent Events (SSE)
-- Easy customization of models and system prompts
-- Support for AI Gateway integration
-- Clean, responsive UI that works on mobile and desktop

 ## Features

-- 💬 Simple and responsive chat interface
+- 💬 AI study assistant that provides informative, concise, and encouraging responses
-- ⚡ Server-Sent Events (SSE) for streaming responses
-- 🧠 Powered by Cloudflare Workers AI LLMs
+- 🔄 Persistent chat history that is stored in Cloudflare Durable Objects, allowing users to resume conversations across old and current chats
+- 🧠 A New Chat button that allows users to start a new conversation for each study topic
+- 📱 Responsive UI that displays a sidebar for chat history and a main chat window, optimized for desktop and mobile
+- 🔎 Lightweight frontend built with vanilla HTML, CSS, and TypeScript
 - 🛠️ Built with TypeScript and Cloudflare Workers
-- 📱 Mobile-friendly design
-- 🔄 Maintains chat history on the client
-- 🔎 Built-in Observability logging

 <!-- dash-content-end -->

 ## Getting Started